-Producer organisations of packaging have determined their recovery fees, specific for the various packaging materials, for the year 2016.
+Producer organisations of packaging have determined their recovery fees, specific for the various packaging materials, for the year 2017.
 You can see them in the table below.
-The registration and annual fees of RINKI Ltd will be decided at the end of October, and we will send a separate bulletin detailing them at a later date.
+The fees of Finnish Packaging Recycling RINKI Ltd will be decided in October, and we will send a separate bulletin detailing them at a later date.

 + VAT 24%